MichaelFirstAC/A-WITCH-S-HELL/README.md

 - **In-Game Music**: Includes tracks like "It's Going Down Now" (Persona 3 Reload) and "Kingslayer" (Bring Me The Horizon feat.
 BabyMetal)
 - **Assets**: Sound effects and sprites sourced from Project Touhou and Terraria's Calamity Mod

 # BEWARE.
-THE GAME GETS HARDER WHEN KINGSLAYER PLAYS.
+THE GAME IS AT ITS HARDEST DIFFICULTY ONCE "KINGSLAYER" PLAYS